Stripe named a Leader by Forrester, strikes global commerce partnership with Salesforce

-- Stripe ranks highest on both strategy and current offering in independent report on merchant payments providers
+- Stripe ranks highest on both strategy and current offering in an independent report on merchant payments providers.

-- Partnership between Stripe and Salesforce will power Commerce Cloud Payments and advanced commerce experiences for enterprise customers
+- The partnership between Stripe and Salesforce will power Commerce Cloud Payments and advanced commerce experiences for enterprise customers.

 SAN FRANCISCO—Today Stripe announced that it was named a Leader in The Forrester Wave™: Merchant Payments Providers, Q3 2020, achieving the highest scores by any ranked company in both the strategy and current offering categories.
 Concurrently, CRM giant Salesforce announced that Stripe will power Commerce Cloud Payments.
 With this partnership, Salesforce joins hundreds of enterprises already using Stripe to scale and adapt.
 Among these, Stripe now counts more than 40 category leaders—companies processing more than $1 billion annually—as customers.

 The events of 2020 have pushed the economy online faster than ever before.
 Supporting enterprises through this shift, Stripe has, for example, enabled Zoom Video Communications to scale its service to new heights, powered soaring sales for Wayfair, and optimized global invoicing for Slack.
 And now, Stripe is partnering with Salesforce to help its enterprise customer base adapt even faster as spending shifts online at an accelerated rate.

 Stripe is recognized as a Leader by Forrester among merchant payment providers